NMCTL

 | test_node | 10.11.13.254 | v0.17.0 | test_net | no | yes | no | 938d7861-55fc-40a9-970d-6d70acfc3a80 |

-Adding an external client to the network is just as easy.
+Adding a Remote Access Client to the network is just as easy.
 Requires the network name and node id as input parameters.

 nmctl ext_client create test_net 938d7861-55fc-40a9-970d-6d70acfc3a80